smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 Samp-Ack-Nack-Packet without IS-LOOP-ACK flag and without IS-NACK flag, is generated as a response to an incoming Samp-Unicast-Data-Packet with GUARANTEED-DELIVERY flag (TODO: anything else?).
 It is not retransmitted, but taken as an acknowledgement that the packet has been received.

-Samp-Ack-Nack-Packet without IS-LOOP-ACK flag and with IS-NACK flag, is generated as a response to a "partially correct" packet (regardless of type and GUARANTEED-DELIVERY flag); it's ACK-CHECKSUM represents header checksum only.
-It is not retransmitted, but is taken as an indication to quick retransmit the last packet sent.
+Samp-Ack-Nack-Packet without IS-LOOP-ACK flag and with IS-NACK flag, is generated as a response to a "partially correct" packet (regardless of type and GUARANTEED-DELIVERY flag); in this case, it's ACK-CHECKSUM represents only HEADER-CHECKSUM of the original packet.
+Such Samp-Ack-Nack-Packet is not retransmitted itself, but is taken as an indication to perform quick retransmit of the last packet sent.

 Type of Samp packet
 ^^^^^^^^^^^^^^^^^^^